Maddie Ziegler: Acting

+Ziegler plays Ruthie in the comedy film, My Old Ass (2024), written and directed by Megan Park, who directed The Fallout.
+The film premiered at the Sundance Film Festival, where Variety presented Ziegler with one of its "Breakthrough Awards, which highlight the next generation of exceptional talents in front of the camera".
+Alex Stedman, in IGN, wrote: "Maddie Ziegler and Kerrice Brooks in particular are fantastic as Elliott’s best friends Ruthie and Ro".
+Later the same year she starred in a short film, Kodar: The Primordial God of Light and Ether, written by Will Ropp and Nick Skardarasy.
+Ziegler filmed a role in the film Ballerina Overdrive in 2024, and in late 2024, she is filming a starring role in Shiver, based on the fantasy novel by Maggie Stiefvater.

 Modeling, endorsements and fashion

 Ziegler has modeled for, or represented, such brands as Clean & Clear, Capezio, including their Betsey Johnson line, Target, Ralph Lauren and Tiffany & Co.
-She has also been featured on numerous magazine covers and in fashion editorials, including Schön!, Elle, Dance Spirit, Nylon, Vs., Seventeen, Harper's Bazaar, People, Dazed, Cosmopolitan, i-D, Billboard, Teen Vogue, Stella, Maniac, Vanity Fair Italia, Flaunt, Paper, Galore and Russh.
+She has also been featured on numerous magazine covers and in fashion editorials, including Vogue, Schön!, Elle, Nylon, Vs., Seventeen, Harper's Bazaar, People, Dazed, Cosmopolitan, i-D, Billboard, Teen Vogue, Stella, Maniac, Vanity Fair Italia, Flaunt, Paper, Galore and Russh.

 Ziegler and her sister released a fashion line, The Maddie & Mackenzie Collection in 2014.
 At the 2015 New York Fashion Week, Ziegler acted as a correspondent for Elle.
 She launched a casual fashion line, MaddieStyle, for girls and juniors, in 2016.
 In 2017, she appeared as a guest judge in an episode of Project Runway and on the cover of Sia's 2017 album Everyday is Christmas.
 In 2018 Ziegler collaborated with Sia on a lipstick, VIVA GLAM Sia, to benefit the M.A.C.
 AIDS Fund.
 Ziegler has a make-up collaboration with Morphe Cosmetics and a fashion collaboration with Fabletics.
 In 2020, she was the model for Kate Spade's signature fragrance advertisements.
+In 2023, Ziegler and her sister launched a back-to-school fashion collection with American Eagle Outfitters.